lorniu/pdd.el/README.md

 [![MELPA](https://melpa.org/packages/pdd-badge.svg)](https://melpa.org/#/pdd)

-# Mordern HTTP library & Async Toolkit for Emacs
+# Modern HTTP library & Async Toolkit for Emacs

 This package provides a robust and elegant library for HTTP requests and asynchronous operations in Emacs.
 It featuring a single, consistent API that works identically across different backends, maximizing code portability and simplifying development.